nullgemm/globuf/readme.md

 We recommend using the
-[Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases/latest) to get a basic POSIX environment without cluttering your Windows installation: it will create an isolated MSYS2 installation accessible from a Bash Shell.
+[Git for Windows SDK](https://github.com/git-for-windows/build-extra/releases/latest) to get a basic POSIX environment without cluttering your Windows installation: it will create an isolated MSYS2 with a lot of useful stuff already configured.

 Make sure to get the "SDK" version from the link above as the releases from [git-scm.com](https://git-scm.com)